-The existing scalehouse at the Ann Street Landfill is deficient in multiple areas.
+The existing scale house at the Ann Street Landfill is deficient in multiple areas.
 In addition, Solid Waste is seeking to improve customer service at the Ann Street site.
-To address both areas of concern, an improvement project for both the scalehouse and convenience site was presented to the Board of Commissioners at the May 9, 2019 Agenda Session meeting.
-Significant highlights of the presentation include the increased customer and employee safety, traffic efficiency, and a more modern scalehouse design.
-Operational efficiency and safety are key to the project.
+To address both areas of concern, an improvement project for both the scale house and convenience site will be presented to the Board of Commissioners at the May 9, 2019 Agenda Session meeting.